cardano-foundation/CIPs/CIP-0911/README.md

 #### Timing Considerations

-If more than *3k/f* slots have passed since the bad block was minted on-chain (36 hours with current Cardano settings), then a mix of recovery techniques will be needed, as described in Scenario 3.4.
+If more than *3k/f* slots have passed since the bad block was minted on-chain (36 hours with current Cardano mainnet settings), then a mix of recovery techniques will be needed, as described in Scenario 3.4.
 When deciding on the correct recovery technique for Scenarios 3.1-3.3, consideration should be given as to whether the recovery can be successfully completed before *3k/f* slots have elapsed.
 In case of doubt, the procedure for Scenario 3.4 should be followed.